 A famous dish of Canadas is Poutine it is French fries with cheese curds and gravy.
 The first night that I was in Canada the bartender at the local bar near my hotel recommended it but I said no because it honestly didn’t sound appealing.
 We have French fries in the U.S. However after my first day out exploring in Canada other people made references for me to try Poutine and I caved in.
 Before heading back to my hotel I stopped back in at the bar near my hotel and had some Poutine.
 It was good I’m not going to lie I just had to add a little bit of ketchup.

-I woke up early around 8 am and had a driver waiting for me downstairs to take me to the bus station to meet my guide and group that I was going to travel with on our way to Niagara Falls.
-Before the falls we made two stops.
-The first was at winery where we were able to sample three different kinds of wine.
+One morning, I had a driver waiting for me downstairs at my hotel to take me to the bus station.
+At the bus station I met my tour guide and group that I was going to travel with to Niagara Falls.
+Before we got to Niagara Falls, we made two stops.
+The first was at the Teaching Winery, a vineyard.
+While we toured the vineyard, we sampled three different kinds of wine.
 It was actually a winery of the local college where they teach students how to make wine.

 Since my street car trolley ticket was good for 48 hours I hopped on the trolley the following day for another go around and made my way to Casa Loma.
 Sir Henry Pellatt built this castle for his wife Lady Mary in 1911.
 This is the only full sized castle in North America resting on five acres.
 I enjoyed every minute of this tour, the castle was beautiful.
 They gave me a hand held device that I could use for a self guided audio tour.
 Every area had a number attached to it and when I input the number in the device and listened it gave me a brief history.